blessedgithub/mywork/README.md

-## on CHEF WORKSTATION
+## on CHEF WORKSTATION , ensure the knife.rb is poiniting to the chef-server and cookbook path is set

-Copy the cookbooks cloned earlier to cookbook path in knife.rb
+Copy the 2  cookbooks downloaded from the git clone earlier (docker and mydocker)

 *docker    #####dependency for mydocker